panzershaft/Python-cloud-native/README.md

 ## Pre-requisites

-- Need a running Docker, and Kubernetes cluster through Docker desktop app, if running on windows
+- Need a running Docker, and Kubernetes cluster through Docker desktop app, if running on windows.
+- May need to install either kind or minikube, but the docker desktop one should do just fine.

 ## Executing the application
 - Build the image through: